-I am currently a PhD Candidate and Assistant Instructor in Rhetoric and Writing Studies program at The University of Texas at El Paso (UTEP).
-I am also a researcher and Honorary Overseas Digital Humanities Consultant at the Center for Advanced Studies in South Asia (CASSA) and the South Asian Foundation for Academic Research (SAFAR).
-And since 2013, I am a faculty at the Institute of Advanced Communication, Education, and Research (IACER), Pokhara University.
+I am currently a Ph.D.
+Candidate, Assistant Instructor, and Assistant Director in Rhetoric and Writing Studies program at The University of Texas at El Paso (UTEP).
+I am also a researcher and Honorary Digital Humanities Consultant at the Center for Advanced Studies in South Asia (CASSA) and the South Asian Foundation for Academic Research (SAFAR).

 For more information, please contact me at firstname.lastname@example.org